serlo/api.serlo.org/enmeshed/README.md

 cp enmeshed/config-dist.json enmeshed/config.json
 ```

+Set the `transportLibrary.platformClientId` and `platformClientSecret` to the values you've received from the Enmeshed team.

 ### Starting / stoping enmeshed locally

 In order to start enmeshed locally you can run the comman `yarn start:enmeshed`.
 To tear down the connector run `yarn stop:enmeshed`.